ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabDay4.rst

           return (total - mystery);
        }

-     - this does not return the correct amount.
+     - This does not return the correct amount.

 .. activecode:: challenge-8-8-picture4
     :language: java